-There are plenty of so-called boring companies who have created a memorable employer brand using social media.
+There are plenty of so-called boring companies that have created a memorable employer brand using social media.

-Take GE for example, a company known more as an industrial company, but going through a digital transformation.
+Take GE for example, a company is known more as an industrial company, but going through a digital transformation.

 To change their employer brand perception they came up with a campaign “The Digital Company.
 That’s also an Industrial Company”.

 The series makes fun of how GE is perceived as a manufacturing company and people hardly know about the digital side of the organization

 The best part is that that you don’t need a huge budget to get started with promoting your employer brand online.

-In this post, I will try to break it down, how you can also establish your employer brand on Social Media with limited budget and resources.
+In this post, I will try to break down how you can also establish your employer brand on Social Media with limited budget and resources.

 So, let’s get started.

 Step 1: Deciding what you want your employer brand to deliver

-Start with asking what do you want to get out from your employer branding initiative.
+Start with asking what do you want to get out of your employer branding initiative.